 Therabands: Therabands are useful for adding resistance to kicks and jumps once you have completely mastered them without resistance.

-If you work on strengthening your muscles with the exercises above, and practice the split leap drills, I feel confident that you should be on your way to learning and improving your split leap.
-And once you’ve mastered your split leap, it will be an awe-inducing part of your floor and beam routine!
+If you work on strengthening your muscles with the exercises above, and practice the split leap drills, we’re confident that you should be on your way to learning and improving your split leap.
+And once you’ve mastered your split leap, you can move on to learning how to do a switch leap.